Versailles Synagogue: Description

-The synagogue is still in operation (the rabbi is Mr. Beldheb) but now follows the Sephardi rite and the present community is mainly from Morocco.
+The synagogue is in operation (the rabbi is Mr. Beldheb) but now follows the Sephardi rite and the present community is mainly from Morocco.
 The grandfather of the anthropologist and ethnologist Claude Lévi-Strauss was at one-time the rabbi of this synagogue.

 It is possible to visit during certain occasions such as the National Day of Remembrance for Victims and Heroes of the Deportation, when it is open to the public.

 To the left of the synagogue is the rabbinic residence.

-The Jewish cemetery of Versailles
+Jewish cemetery of Versailles

 The Jewish cemetery in Versailles is in the same area as the synagogue (Versailles Rive Droite).
 It is arranged in terraces on a slope surrounded by greenery at 3, rue General Pershing, and contains about 400 graves.
-The cemetery, which was authorized by King Louis XVI in 1788, is one of the few Jewish cemeteries dating from before the French revolution.
+The cemetery, which was authorized by King Louis XVI in 1788, is one of the few Jewish cemeteries dating from before the French Revolution.
 Most date from the 19th century.